|

 This section describes how to manage assets in organizations within the Powertrain portal.

-The asset management function is applicable only for below Powertrain user roles:
+The asset management function is applicable only for the following Powertrain user roles:

 PT global operations/expert